ted00789/SimplifAI_2.0/src/content/blog/lead-capture-speed-to-response-ai-receptionist.md

 ---

 > **TL;DR:**
-> Responding to leads within five minutes can make you up to 100× more likely to connect.
-AI receptionists answer instantly, capture and qualify leads after hours, and book showings automatically—preventing lost deals when agents are unavailable.
+> Responding to leads within the first few minutes dramatically increases the chance of conversion.
+AI receptionists answer instantly, capture and qualify leads after hours, and book showings automatically—so you don’t lose deals when you’re unavailable.

 ---